Basilisk (official) and Serpent (unofficial) web browsers carry branding with individual licensing restrictions.

 This page provides a brief overview of your rights and obligations regarding branding for either browser.

 TL;DR: If you are doing more than verbatim redistribution and are not us, don't use official branding.

-The Basilisk web browser is the officially-branded web browser based on UXP, distributed by Moonchild Productions.
+The Basilisk web browser is a web browser based on UXP, distributed by the Basilisk Development Team.
 It is subject to a controlled build environment by trusted individuals.